Bio-layer interferometry

 Bio-layer interferometry (BLI) is an optical biosensing technology that analyzes biomolecular interactions in real-time without the need for fluorescent labeling.
-Alongside Surface Plasmon Resonance, BLI is one of few widely available label-free biosensing technologies, a detection style that yields more information in less time than traditional processes.
+Alongside surface plasmon resonance (SPR), BLI is one of few widely available label-free biosensing technologies, a detection style that yields more information in less time than traditional processes.
 The technology relies on the phase shift-wavelength correlation created between interference patterns off of two unique surfaces on the tip of a biosensor.
 BLI has significant applications in quantifying binding strength, measuring protein interactions, and identifying properties of reaction kinetics, such as rate constants and reaction rates.

 Method

-Mechanism Overview
+Mechanism overview

 Bio-layer interferometry measures kinetics and biomolecular interactions on a basis of wave interference.
 To prepare for BLI analysis between two unique biomolecules, the ligand is first immobilized onto a bio compatible biosensor while the analyte is in solution.
 Shortly after this, the biosensor tip is dipped into the solution and the target molecule will begin to associate with the analyte, producing a layer on top of the biosensor tip.
 This creates two separate surfaces: the substrate itself, and the substrate interacting with the molecule immobilized on the biosensor tip.
 This essentially creates a thin-film interference, in which the created layer acts as a thin film bound by these two surfaces.
 White light from a tungsten lamp is shone onto the biosensor tip and reflected off both surfaces, creating two unique reflection patterns with different intensities.
 Figure 2 expresses this phenomenon in a more general form.
 The wavelength shift (Δλ) between these two reflection patterns creates an interference pattern (Figure 3) from which all desired results can be obtained.
 Since the wavelength shift is direct measure of the change in thickness of the biological layer and the biological layer thickness will change in response to molecules associating to and dissociating from the biosensor, the interference pattern will allow for real-time monitoring of molecular interactions on the biosensor surface.
 In short, a positive wavelength shift implies an increase in biolayer thickness and thus more association, while a negative wavelength shift implies a decrease in biolayer thickness and thus more dissociation.

-"Dip and Read" Format
+"Dip and read" format

 Bio-layer interferometry platforms achieve high throughput by utilizing a "Dip and Read" format.
 The biosensor tips themselves are transported directly to the desired sample and "dipped" into their respective compartment, eliminating the needs for micro-fluidics and the complications (clogging, purification) that come with it.
 This structure is often supported by a robot, and both 96-well and 384-well plate formats are combined to achieve this.
 This distinct detection method ensures that sample concentration and viscosity and varying refractive indexes rarely affect the results of BLI.
 Thus, BLI finds significant use in viscous media such as glycerol, where other techniques may struggle.